Kepa Arrizabalaga open to Athletic Bilbao return

 The Chelsea stopper also reflected on the heavy speculation that saw him come close to joining Real Madrid in January 2018.

-Kepa eventually re-signed with Bilbao in that window with the intention of staying at the club, before departing to Chelsea the next summer.
+Kepa eventually re-signed with Bilbao in that window with the intention of staying at the club, before departing to Chelsea the following summer.

+"For several months my grandma saw more of me in the newspapers than in the flesh," he said.

 "My contract was due to expire and from January onwards I was able to start talking to other clubs.